 Although I don’t regret it, I don’t recommend lying or hiding your disability.
 If someone can only see your disability and not accept you for who you are then they are not the one for you.

-Fast forward thirteen years and we are still very happy and stronger than ever.
+Fast forward fifteen years and we are still very happy and stronger than ever.
 It wasn’t all plain sailing though.

 Disability, Sex & Dating